 With substantially more distance to cover on the second day an early start is recommended to avoid sustained walking the afternoon heat.

 Leaving Point Eric the track continues along the beach and skirts below Black Cliffs.
-After another short beach walk Buoy Creek and the adjacent campground are passed and the trail heads inland towards Red Point Hills.
+After another short beach walk Buoy Creek and the adjacent campground are passed and the trailheads inland towards Red Point Hills.
 For the next 4km the trail crosses muddy button grass plains before eventually climbing and descending over Red Point Hills.
-In the distance the ever present form of the Ironbound Ranges is clearly visible.
+In the distance, the ever present form of the Ironbound Ranges is clearly visible.
 At the bottom of the hills the track crosses Faraway Creek and provides a suitable spot to replenish your water supply.

 The track then continues below Spica Hills, crossing Louisa Plains via another muddy board walk section.
 The trail then enters lovely forest canopy surrounding Louisa Creek.
 A small campsite can be found here.
 After another kilometre Louisa River and the second nights camp nestled amongst the temperate rainforest canopy is reached.
 In good weather the river is easy to cross with the assistance of a guide rope.

 Totaling 17km the second day is the longest of the track but is not the hardest.
-That comes tomorrow with crossing of the Ironbound Range.
+That comes tomorrow with the crossing of the Ironbound Range.

 Day 3 – Louisa River to Little Deadmans Bay 12km, 8 hours

 The third day consists of the most challenging climb of the South Coast Track, the Ironbound Range 905 metres above sea level.
 The climb isn’t particularly hard thanks to the well-constructed steps.
-However it can be extremely tiring and wild weather including snow and high winds may hinder your journey nearing the summit.
+However, it can be extremely tiring and wild weather including snow and high winds may hinder your journey nearing the summit.

 Leaving the picturesque Louisa River, the Ironbound is the first challenge of the day as we make our way to Little Deadmans Bay.
 Taking it slow and steady, the first few hours of the walk are spent passing the foothills and scaling the impressive rock ledges of the mountain range.
 As you continue many fake apexes deceive your sense of scale until you eventually make it to the summit after an exhausting effort.